 Downsides?
 These pads lack adhesive backing, and they’re lightweight, making it easy for your dog to move them around the house.
 Also, they’re not large enough for giant breeds.

 Have a giant breed dog?
 BESTLE has you covered.
 These puppy training pads hold a whopping NINE CUPS of liquid!
 Each pad features five layers, with a polymer gel in the center to absorb and hold the liquid while neutralizing odors.
 The quilted top prevents dangerous overflows while drying quickly to prevent your dog from tracking urine through the house.
-The durable design prevents tearing and shredding.
+In addition, the durable design prevents tearing and shredding.

 The downside?
 While there is a plastic liner, some people found it less than leak-proof, so be careful.